Michigan 4-H recognizes true leaders with 4-H State Awards

 “With more than 200,000 4-H’ers across the state, the youth honored with State Awards are some of our most elite 4-H’ers,” said Jake Dedecker, 4-H State Leader of MSU Extension, Michigan 4-H programs.
 “Their commitment to bettering themselves and their communities through service and extensive 4-H work really make them true leaders in their clubs, counties and state.”

-Michigan 4-H State Awards may be presented in 20 potential award categories that showcase the diverse array of 4-H knowledge, skills and experience.
+Hosted by Michigan State University Extension, the awards ceremony was held at the Huntington Club at Spartan Stadium.
+Michigan 4-H State Awards were presented in 20 award categories that showcase the diverse array of 4-H knowledge, skills and experience.
 Recipients of the 2019 awards are:

 - Beef Science: Riley Wallace of Sanilac County (junior division) and Andy Rambadt of St. Joseph County (senior division).

-- Bird and Poultry Science: Rhea Lyn Waycaster of Washtenaw County (junior division).
+- Bird and Poultry Science: Rhea Lyn Waycaster of Washtenaw County (junior division) and Hunter Delahanty of Grand Traverse County (senior division).

 - Civic Engagement: Ella Kritzman of Sanilac County (junior division).